maxcrees/tbl.typ/README.typ

       return with a non-zero exit status.
     - The test suite now operates correctly with Typst 0.6.0.
   - _Improvements_
-    - A `typst.toml` file is provided to use `tbl.typ` as a local package.
-Submission to the Typst package repository is pending for the next release.
+    - `tbl.typ` has been submitted to the Typst package repository.
     - `tablex` is now imported as a Typst 0.6.0 package.
   - _Documentation_
     - The behavior of whitespace with respect to